yomandawg/TIL/GraphQL/authentication.md

 const networkInterface = createNetworkInterface({
   uri: '/graphql',
   opts: {
-    credentials: 'same-origin' // the request is from the same browser; safe to send cookies }
+    credentials: 'same-origin', // the request is from the same browser; safe to send cookies },
 });

 const client = new ApolloClient({
   networkInterface,
-  dataIdFromObject: (object) => object.id
+  dataIdFromObject: (object) => object.id,
 });
 ```